danielehc/katacoda-scenarios/consul_service_mesh_1/intro.md

 The lab uses Minikube to deploy the cluster but the commands can be applied to any Kubernetes flavor.

-If you are already familiar with the basics of Consul, [understand Consul service mesh](https://learn.hashicorp.com/consul/gs-consul-service-mesh/understand-consul-service-mesh) provides a reference guide for the Consul service mesh based labs.
+If you are already familiar with the basics of Consul, [Understand Consul Service Mesh](https://learn.hashicorp.com/consul/gs-consul-service-mesh/understand-consul-service-mesh) provides a reference guide for the Consul service mesh based labs.

 In this hands-on lab, you will deploy a Consul datacenter using Minikube and Helm 3.x.
 Specifically you will: